2008 United States Senate election in South Dakota: Background

 In 2002, Tim Johnson was re-elected by a narrow margin of 527 votes, the closest senate contest in the country that cycle.
-Two years later, Republicans flipped the state's other senate seat, ousting then Senate Minority Leader Tom Daschle.
+Two years later, Republicans flipped the state's other senate seat, ousting Senate Minority Leader Tom Daschle.
 Heading into 2008, the seat was poised to be a heavily contested one, and Republicans saw as a strong potential flip.

-But the race would be upended on December 13, 2006, when Senator Johnson was hospitalized with what was later revealed to be a brain hemorrhage.
+The race was upended on December 13, 2006, when Senator Johnson was hospitalized with what was later revealed to be a brain hemorrhage.
 This immediately shook up the state of the race, and dashed much of the discourse surrounding it for a time.
-On the Democratic side, there was uncertainty if Johnson would be able to return to the Senate, and speculation surrounded whether Stephanie Herseth-Sandlin, the state's at-large Congresswoman, would run in his place.
+On the Democratic side, there was uncertainty if Johnson would be able to return to the Senate, and speculation on whether Stephanie Herseth-Sandlin, the state's at-large congresswoman, would run in his place.

 However, by all accounts, Johnson still intended to run for re-election as long as his health kept improving, and prominent Democrats such as Harry Reid and Ted Kennedy held fundraisers for Johnson.
-After a 9-month absence, Johnson returned to the Senate in August 2007, and was back to his duties as Senator in September 2007.
-One month later, Johnson ended all speculation, by announcing his bid for re-election.
+After a nine-month absence, Johnson returned to the Senate in August 2007, and was back to his duties as senator in September 2007.
+One month later, Johnson ended all speculation by announcing his bid for re-election.